 What to Avoid

 While positive relationships alone will not give you a perfect school year, they certainly make the year more enjoyable for you and your students.
+This is why I feel so strongly about how essential relationship building is as a classroom management strategy.
 These relationships have the potential to change lives, and I can’t image a more important job than that.